xtotdam/dynmap-assemble/README.md

   -m MAP, --map MAP     Map defined in dynmap config.
 This is directory in <server>/dynmap/web/tiles/<world>.
 Default
                         is 't'
   -b BGCOLOR, --bgcolor BGCOLOR
                         Background color.
-Choose one of the following: ['transparent', 'overworld', 'nether', 'the_end', 'black', 'white'] -r RESIZE, --resize RESIZE
+Choose one of the following ['transparent', 'overworld', 'nether', 'the_end', 'black', 'white'] or use hex form (#6495ed) -r RESIZE, --resize RESIZE
                         Size in px to which each tile will be resized
 ```